 Applicants to degree, diploma or certificate programs who want credit for coursework completed at other post-secondary institution are responsible for having an official transcript from each institution submitted directly to the Registrar's Office.
-Courses with a grade of "C" or higher may be accepted if the courses are applicable to the program selected at this college and were earned at an accredited college, university, community college or technical institute.
+Courses with a grade of "C" or higher may be accepted if the courses are applicable to the program selected at this college and were earned at an accredited college, university, community college or technical institute case later than the end of the first semester of enrollment following acceptance into the program of study.